o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 In total, the whole algorithm then requires $3n \cdot l$ additions because we need to run the inner algorithm $l$ times, and then sum the results (which is negligibly small and can be accumulated along the way).
 Assuming worst (of the two) case of $n = 2^{16}$ and $k = 15$, we get about $2^{17}$ additions, which is still more than $2^{16}$ budget.
 But even with the easier $n = 2^{15}$ we still have to fit $3$ times more FF EC additions than there are rows available.

 With that in mind, we will use folding to split the total computation into chunks that fit into our $n$-element SRS.
 Each folding repetition will externally look like an elliptic curve addition w.r.t. the total accumulator.
-We will elaborate on the design of a concrete circuit later, but so far we can assume that the only shared states between the rounds of folding are (1) total accumulator for the computed value $\sum\limits_{j=1}^i B_j$, (2) RAM lookups.
+We will elaborate on the design of a concrete circuit later, but so far we can assume that the only shared states between the rounds of folding are (1) total accumulator for the computed value $\sum\limits_{j=1}^i \mathsf{subres}_j$, (2) RAM lookups.
 Note that the RAM lookups are not ZK and they don't need to be.

 Now, there are several approach that can be taken in terms of a concrete circuit design, and deciding on the approach is part of the implementation effort itself since it is (arguably) too complicated for the RFC.
 The approaches are as follows: